freshdatapl/Multi-lang-form/README.md

 # Multi-lang-form
-Simple idea to make multilanguage in JS for single page HTML
+Simple idea to make multilanguage in JS for single page HTML.
+Maybe for consentform.html

 usage:   YOUR_DOMAIN/index.html?lang=de